There’s only one thing tougher than having loads of competitors: having no competitors at all.

 A generic business starts its life with a huge amount of implicit knowledge “baked in” thanks to the work of similar enterprises that have gone before.
 Little education is required, little risk is taken; you know the prize is there, the only question is whether you can outmanoeuvre the other brands and take it.

-Competitor-free businesses however, they can take none of this for granted.
+Highly innovative businesses however, they can take none of this for granted, and as such the approach they need to take is very different.

-I’ve enjoyed working with a few businesses like this: businesses whose primary challenge wasn’t overcoming competitors, but taking their innovative idea mainstream.
-Making the new normal.
+I’ve enjoyed working with a few brands like this: brands whose primary challenge wasn’t overcoming competitors, but taking their innovative idea mainstream.
+Making the new seem normal.
 Establishing a market which, in time, would attract competitors of its own.

-Based on this experience, there are two key tips I would recommend for any other companies facing such a challenge.
+Based on this experience, there are three key tips I would recommend for any other companies facing such a challenge.

-Although such brands lack direct competitors, they will still have indirect competitors.
-This means other brands which are superficially different, but who people may buy instead of yours.
+Although innovative brands may lack direct competitors – companies doing exactly what they are – they will still have indirect competitors.
+This means other brands which are superficially different, but who people may buy instead of yours because they offer similar value, just in a different guise.

 Most brands have “invisible” competitors like this.